toddmeinershagen/hugo-blog/content/resume.md

 **SUMMARY OF QUALIFICATIONS**

-* Accomplished architect with 17+ years of in-depth, hands-on experience designing and developing service-oriented, n-tier applications to solve business problems.
+* Accomplished architect with over 20 years of in-depth, hands-on experience designing and developing service-oriented, n-tier applications to solve business problems.
 * Diverse certifications
   * MCSD.NET
   * Profession Scrum Master I
   * MongoDB for Node.JS Developers and DBAs
   * Certificate for Java Development
 * Team player with a consistent history of "Far Exceeds" rating for end of year reviews.
 * "Todd is extremely hard working with a passion and dedication for his job and technology.
 He is unique in his ability to comprehend and adopt new technologies and techniques.
 Todd is a pleasure to work with and an exceptional guy to have on our team."
 (John Mineau, Director of Application Development, VPI Pet Insurance)